EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-New Delhi consumes Melania's denial as American political spectacle without digging into the ramifications
+New Delhi consumes Melania's denial as American political spectacle without exploring ramifications

 Dominant angle identified — does not reflect unanimity of this country’s media

-New Delhi covers Melania's denial through the prism of American political spectacle that India consumes with a mix of fascination and distance.
-The Times of India headlines with the direct quote — 'I am not Epstein's victim' — a formulation that turns the denial into tabloid headline material.
-NDTV adopts a more measured tone framing through 'defamation.'
-India has no direct connection to the Epstein affair, but Indian media covers White House scandals with attention proportional to the importance of the Indo-American bilateral relationship.
+New Delhi covers Melania's denial through the lens of American political spectacle that India consumes with a mix of fascination and distance.
+The Times of India headlines with the direct quote — 'I am not Epstein's victim' — a formulation that transforms the denial into tabloid headline.
+NDTV adopts a more sober tone by discussing 'defamation.'
+India has no direct connection to the Epstein case, but Indian press covers White House scandals with attention proportional to the importance of the bilateral relationship.
+The Times of India is revealing in its approach: a long introductory paragraph from its international desk before addressing the subject, a sign of an article produced by a centralized desk rather than a Washington correspondent.
+Indian coverage is event-focused and explores neither political implications nor judicial ramifications.

 Tabloid treatment of American scandals

-Absence of local angle despite importance of Indo-American relationship
+Absence of local angle despite importance of bilateral relationship

 Discover how another country covers this same story.